At Christ Church your son will be part of a diverse and caring community supported by exceptional pastoral care.

 In this home away from home, boarders join their assigned House ‘family’ and are part of a supportive community of boys from across the globe, often forming life-long friendships.
 Boarding helps boys develop their independence and learn the importance of co-operation and empathy in a tight-knit community

 Our boarders thrive in a network of care.
 In the day school, a boy’s Head of House and Tutor monitor his academic and co-curricular progress, while the Year Group Co-ordinator, who lives in the Residential Community and is also an academic member of staff, is responsible for supporting and nurturing the boarders in a particular year group.
-The Year Group Co-ordinators and the Director of the Residential Community deal with residential issues and liaise with key staff in the day school when necessary.
+The Year Group Co-ordinators and the Director of Boarding deal with residential issues and liaise with key staff in the day school when necessary.
 They facilitate team building and communication between and across year groups to give the boarders a real sense of identity at Christ Church.
 Read about our Square of Care for more information.

 The Boarding Recreation Officer co-ordinates weekend activities to get the boys involved.
 There is never a dull moment.
 The residential staff organise weekend outings that include trips to Adventure World, Underwater World, Timezone, snorkelling at Rottnest and activities such as socials and movies.